Bodhinaut/simple_ETL_python/README.md

 ---

-still need to add the postgresql
+still need to add the postgresql, following online tutorial for the entirity of this process